project-imprimis/libprimis/doc/engine.md

 with them and can encode one feature of the level, such as cloud information, skybox settings, or ambient settings.

+There is a technical limit of 65635 changed variables for a map due to the size of the data type (ushort) used to index variables, but this is far in excess of the number of variables that the engine has in total.

+### 2.5.4 Map Entities
+---

+The static map entities (such as lights, spawns, etc.) have their location saved to the level as well as the values of the five attributes which can modify them.
+Only static entities, like those placed by a mapper, are saved here.

+There is a limit of ten thousand entities maximum that are allowed to be saved to the level.
+This limit of 10,000 is somewhat arbitrary and not especially technical, but in no realistic circumstance should this be an actual limit for reasonably usable maps in the engine (other engines are likely better for these types of applications).

+The technical limit for the number of map entities is 65635, the same as for map variables, but hitting this limit would require redesign of the engine to more efficiently process gigantic numbers of entities.

+### 2.5.5 Map Vslots
+---

+Following the two (relatively straightforward) lists of variables is the virtual texture slot (vslot) list.
+This list defines a set of indices which are the values given to the individual cube faces.
+These indices are much smaller than the actual texture and shader information that they represent, compacting the amount of data required for each cube object to hold.
+There is on the order of ten thousand to a million cubes on a typical level, making it much more terse to map them by a list of slot indices.

+The indices defined in the level do not map to texture information in the map's zipped file: it is instead defined in the associated configuration file which is usually provided along with the map file.
+This configuration file runs a script which tells the engines which texture & shader information to allocate to a particular slot; this is not filed by the map binary itself.

 # 3. Entities
 ---